remysucre/remysucre.github.io/projects.md

 * Design a decision procedure for NRA^\*^ (see [LIA^\*^](https://www.cs.yale.edu/homes/piskac/papers/2020LevatichETALSolvingLIAstar.pdf), [NRA](https://en.wikipedia.org/wiki/Real_closed_field#Decidability_and_quantifier_elimination), and [these slides](https://ths.rwth-aachen.de/wp-content/uploads/sites/4/teaching/vorlesung_satchecking/ws14_15/09a_nonlinear_handout.pdf)), or prove it's undecidable.

+* Prove (or disprove) the completeness of checking UCQ equivalence via NRA and [EUF](http://leodemoura.github.io/files/citr09.pdf).

 * Study how data is used in any recent breakthough in science.
 For inspiration, checkout [quanta](https://www.quantamagazine.org/videos/2021s-biggest-breakthroughs-in-physics/).
 Focus on projects relevant to databases research.

 * Make a screenless smartphone with voice-based UI.